 - Cavalry under comte Turpin de Crissé

-N.B : The baggage was in Rehme, in the near East from Gohfeld.
+N.B : Baggage was in Rehme, east of Gohfeld.

 Anonymous, A Complete History of the Present War, from its Commencement in 1756, to the End of the Campaign, 1760, London, 1761, pp. 405-406